 What is Slow Flowers now?

-This series started as I looked around and wanted to talk to, and talk about, creative people that aren’t big tech, or typical ‘Shark Tank’ material but who are creating movements and businesses that matter.
-I think the term ‘disruptor’ describes you perfectly.
-I wonder if you see yourself that way too and why?
+This series started as I looked around and wanted to talk to and talk about creative people who aren’t big tech or typical ‘Shark Tank’ material but who are creating movements and businesses that matter.
+I think the term ‘disruptor’ describes you perfectly, and I wonder if you see yourself that way, too, and why?

 What is next?